concise-ee/superagile-web/we-do-things-together/celebration.md

 - Doing a shout out to everyone part of the project after an important feature, bugfix or technical improvement was done.
 - Getting together at least once a quarter with the whole team for a bonding team event.
 - Can be anything from a dinner to paintball, even better if a team member can introduce a hobby of theirs as part of it.
+- K.I.S.S. principle: Keep It Simple, Stupid.
+Don't overthink it, just do it.
+It's better to do something small than nothing at all.

 ## How to thrive?